iSECPartners/ZigTools/README.md

 #### Python

-The zigTools framework is dependent on [pySerial](http://pyserial.sourceforge.net/)  which is not included with the standard install of Python.
-The zigTools framework has been tested and created for Python 2.7.
+The ZigTools framework is dependent on [pySerial](http://pyserial.sourceforge.net/)  which is not included with the standard install of Python.
+The ZigTools framework has been tested and created for Python 2.7.

 #### Hardware